motosharpley/mws-client/README.md

 > After cloning the repository to your local machine and assuming you already have Nodejs installed start by running `npm install` in the root directory

-> Next you will need to build the dist files by running `gulp` in the root directory

-> Now just run `node server` and the client will be running on localhost:3000
+> Now just run `npm start` and the client will be running on localhost:3000

 > Remember to also start the api server which will be running on port 1337

+> To start the development environment run `npm run dev` this will run gulp to build dist files, nodemon to hot reload the server, and gulp watch to trigger rebuild dist files upon changes to files in the src directory